oroinc/documentation/user/back-office/reports-segments/filters.rst

 .. note::

-    You can combine any number of Activity, Data audit, and Field Condition filters, joining them with the **AND** and **OR** operators.
+    You can combine any number of Activity, Data Audit, and Field Condition filters, joining them with the **AND** and **OR** operators.

 .. _user-guide--business-intelligence--filters-condition-groups:

 Conditions Groups
 -----------------

-A conditions group is a set of activity and/or data audit, and/or field condition filters already joined with the **AND** and **OR** operators.
+A conditions group is a set of activity and/or data audit and/or field condition filters already joined with the **AND** and **OR** operators.
 A field condition works as the brackets in mathematics, so all the filters added to a condition group are applied first.

 To define the **Condition Group** filter: